skyscreamer/yoga/README.md

 Find a more detailed explanation of our selectors here: https://github.com/skyscreamer/yoga/wiki/REST-Selectors

 ## How Do I Use It? ##
-Yoga works with existing framworks.
+Yoga works with existing frameworks.
 To hook it up, you need to add some annotations and a few lines of configuration.
 Check out the documentation on our wiki for a more detailed explanation.

 For advanced users, we provide hooks to further extend Yoga's capabilities.